 United Cerebral Palsy (UCP) of Utah

 The mission of UCP is to advance the independence, productivity and full citizenship of people with Cerebral Palsy and other disabilities.
+This link takes you to a Facebook page.

 Utah’s Collaborative Medical Home Project